FLOSIC/PublicRelease_2019/README.md

 ## Documentation

-For more information on how to use FLOSIC18, please see the file FLOSIC_documentation_and_tutorials included in the download.
+For more information on how to use FLOSIC18, please see the file FLOSIC_Tutorials_and_Documentation.pdf included in the download.

 ## Support